telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/configurator.md

 # PivotConfigurator Overview

 The Kendo UI PivotConfigurator widget represents an OLAP cube structure and can be used to configure the column and row dimensions along with the measures fields of the [Kendo UI PivotGrid widget](http://demos.telerik.com/kendo-ui/pivotgrid/index).
-It is a suplementary widget, which is strongly related to the Kendo UI `PivotDataSource` component.
+It is a supplementary widget, which is strongly related to the Kendo UI `PivotDataSource` component.

 ## Getting Started